 M. Mara-Ann is San Francisco, California based American writer, vocalist, media artist, and artistic director of Flying Deer Theater and WOOD Press.

-As an artist working with language, M. Mara-Ann expresses her creativity through writing, singing, and media installation-performance.
-Inspired by the musical qualities of language, the architecture of text and meaning, her love of theory and science, and the interplay between nature and technology, Mara's creative process combines a passion for *hybridity* and *experimental forms*.
+As an artist working with language, M. Mara-Ann expresses her creativity through writing, singing, and media performance.
+Leveraging the musical qualities of language, the architecture of text, her passion for theory and science, and the interplay between nature and technology, Mara's creative process constantly strives for innovation, hybridity, and experimental forms.
 Focusing her work largely on the topic of environment, from the personal to the political, Mara's artistic process often involves the creation of a core manuscript such as lighthouse, or more recently Containment Scenario, from which a family of related multi-media works emerge both as excerpt and exponent.
 This constellating dialogue can be seen with the CD Luminous, the audio-visual installation the mirrorrim, and the multi-media installation-performance Containment Scenario as they relate to the book Containment Scenario: DisLoInter MedTextId entCation: Horse Medicine (OBooks).

 As a poet that sings, a writer who performs, and a storyteller enacting multi-media performances, Mara's latest installation-performance work, The Containment Scenario Project, focuses on the current environmental crisis through the lens of improvisational music-dance-media-theater and explores the language used to discuss climate change as we attempt to name and un-name the ineffable.